Knowledge is distributed — so knowledge systems must be too

 Native speakers with global experience situated in-country or regionally

-Fly-in, fly-out multinational management consultants
+Fly-in, fly-out multinational consultants with little contextual depth

 Diversity of knowledge